 - styes (chalazia)

 - enucleation (removal of the eye) and care of the anophthalmic socket (eye socket)

 LACRIMAL PROBLEMS CARED FOR INCLUDE:

 - punctal malposition or stenosis (abnormal tear drain)

 For more information on any of the above conditions and disorders, please visit geteyesmart.org, the official eye health information website from the American Academy of Ophthalmology

 The oculoplastic service specializes in the comprehensive evaluation of cosmetic concerns around the eyes and offers numerous non-invasive, minimally invasive and surgical treatments for periocular rejuvenation.
 As with all patients, the utmost care is taken to provide a professional and confidential evaluation with an individual treatment plan geared towards achievement of a natural aesthetic result.

 The Oculoplastic Surgery Service at Weill Cornell Medicine provides the evaluation and treatment for pediatric and adult diseases that affect the eyelids, tear ducts and orbit.
 When necessary, a multidisciplinary approach is utilized that may include dermatologists, plastic surgeons, otolaryngologists, endocrinologists, radiologists, neurosurgeons and ocularists.
-The Oculoplastic Surgery Service looks forward to welcoming you to our state-of-the-art Ophthalmology Department at NewYork-Presbyterian/ Weill Cornell Medical Center.
+The Oculoplastic Surgery Service looks forward to welcoming you to our state-of-the-art Israel Englander Department of Ophthalmology at NewYork-Presbyterian/ Weill Cornell Medical Center.